-- The researcher being an employee had limited time - Lack of funds had limit my research to progress - The respondents may not have been willing to answer the questions
+- The researcher being an employee had limited time - Lack of funds limited my research to progress - Some respondents were not willing to answer the questions

 CHAPTER FOUR

 DATA PRESENTATION

 4.0.
 Overview

 The researcher, in this chapter, presented and analyzed raw data extracted from collected questionnaires from respondents.
 The data was entered and tables drawn tables which showed the categories of responses, the frequencies of such responses and percentage presentation at the frequencies.
 The researcher then analyzed the findings, made comments based on the findings, with additional information based on literature review.